Lawn Care If you're planning to completely renovate your lawn,…

 Powdery mildew is a disease that can affect a wide range of plants.
-It forms a very distinct looking white powder, generally on top of infected leaves.
-It can also be found on the undersides of leaves, buds, fruit, and stems depending on the severity of the infection.
-Roses, peonies, squash, crabapples, fruit trees, ninebarks, and many other plants can host this disease.
+It forms a very distinct-looking white powder, generally on top of infected leaves.
+In severe cases, it can also be found on the undersides of leaves, buds, fruit, stems, Roses, peonies, squash, crabapples, fruit trees, ninebarks, and many other plants host this disease.
 Powdery mildew will appear in mid to late summer when conditions are especially hot and dry since it cannot grow on wet leaves.
 Ironically, high humidity also helps it spread.
 The fungus overwinters in leaf debris around infected plants.

 Print this page